According to this definition, it is excluded:

-The first law of thermodynamics we see that this postulates that the increase in internal energy is equal to the total heat added plus the work done by the environment.
-If the system is isolated, its internal energy remains constant.
+The first law of thermodynamics postulates that the increase in internal energy is equal to the total added heat plus the work done by the environment.
+According to this principle of thermodynamics: if the system is isolated, its internal energy remains constant.

-Internal kinetic energy and internal potential energy
+What are kinetic energy and internal potential energy?

-The internal energy is the sum of two different types of energy: the internal kinetic energy and the internal potential energy.
+Internal energy is the sum of two different types of energy:

 The internal kinetic energy is the sum of the kinetic energies of each element of a system with respect to its center of mass.

-The internal potential energy is associated with the static constituents of matter, the electrostatic energy of the atoms within the molecules or crystals, and the static energy of the chemical bonds.
+The internal potential energy is associated with the static constituents of matter, the electrostatic energy of the atoms inside the molecules or crystals, and also includes the static energy of chemical bonds.

 Internal energy of the ideal gas

-The internal energy of an ideal gas is proportional to its mass (number of moles) n and its temperature T
+The internal energy of an ideal gas is proportional to its mass (number of moles) and its temperature T

 where const is an arbitrary positive constant and where R is the universal gas constant.

-Change in internal energy
+Variation of internal energy

-Direct measurement of internal energy is not possible, but the change in internal energy can be measured.
-This change can be found by measuring thermal energy, light energy or similar energies transmitted from the limits of internal energy to the environment, or by calculating the amount of work done by the system or the work done in the system.
-The change in internal energy is expressed by ΔU.
+By cons, its variation can be measured.
+This change can be found by measuring thermal energy, light energy, or similar energies transmitted from the limits of internal energy to the environment, or by calculating the amount of work done by the system or work done on the system.

 Changes in the thermal energy of a thermodynamic system